xfbs/passgen/README.md

 ## Installing

-You can install this project by downloading the latest release, extracting it, and running:
+If you are on macOS, you can install this using homebrew.

-    make release
+    brew install xfbs/local/passgen

-    make install
+# Building

 See the [notes](NOTES.md) for more information about building the project.